go to comments home page

 Premise: Operating in the gifts helps you develop your spiritual ear to hear rhema words.

 While it is true that some of the Old Testament is no longer valid, such as animal sacrifice, it doesn’t make sense for the New Testament to have stuff that’s no longer needed.
 Why even include something that was no longer valid?
 That doesn’t sound like God’s nature to me.
+(This is also why I believe the Book of Revelation describes actual events.
+God wouldn't take up that much of the Bible with allegory.)

 While the baptism in the Holy Spirit is seen differently by various denominations, I believe it is critical to at least boil it down to some essentials that hopefully all denominations can agree on.
 The reason I think it is so important is that I feel it ties in with how well we can understand God’s nature and hear His rhema words, which is basically what this booklet is about.